PoCInnovation/Workshops/workshop-xss/README.md

 # XSS Workshop

-The slides of the XSS introduction talk can be found here : {LINK}
+The slides of the XSS introduction talk can be found here : https://slides.com/loicphasme/cryptography-6-10/fullscreen

 This workshop is composed of 4 steps :